 Programmers are, of course, the best at estimating programming work.
 And testers are best at estimating testing, and so on.
 But that doesn’t mean someone with a specialty in one skill won’t have something to add in a discussion about something that will be done by someone else.

-Also in a Planning Poker meeting will be the ScrumMaster to estimate product backlog items.
+Also in a Planning Poker meeting will be the ScrumMaster.
 A team’s ScrumMaster is its facilitator, and so the ScrumMaster should participate in all regularly scheduled meetings, and a Planning Poker session is no exception.

 But should the ScrumMaster estimate alongside the rest of the team?
 If the ScrumMaster is also a technical contributor such as a programmer, tester, designer, analyst, DBA, etc., then definitely.